-INTERVIEW with Vladimir Shcherban and Sergei Elkin
+INTERVIEW between Vladimir Shcherban and Sergei Elkin

 Vladimir Shcherban, one of the founders of Belarus Free Theatre, a world renowned director who lives in London, announced the birth of a new international company – HUNCHtheatre.
 The first show of the new company is premiering at the Edinburgh Fringe Festival.
 Leaving the Belarus Free Theatre, founding a new company – all this you’ll find in his exclusive interview.